 |CHF banknotes||CHF banknotes are available for 10, 20, 50, 100, 200, and 1000 francs.|

 In a country with as much tourism as Switzerland, exchanging money is simple and straightforward.
-However, it’s still important to do your research to make sure you’re getting the best rates possible on your exchange.
+However, it’s still important to do your research and compare exchange rates that your're offered to make sure you’re getting the best posoble rates.